 Once the digging was finished and cleaned out, they started placing bricks at the top and covered 10 inches of the inside.
 The workers next placed all the small stones at the bottom to keep the mud from rising and cemented the bricks to the hole.

 We had a few difficulties.
-First the specialist was not able to come during March because he had a lot of work and lived in another city.
+First, the specialist was not able to come during March because he had a lot of work and lived in another city.
 Second, once the pump was installed it wasn’t working because the hole was not deep enough and it was pumping mud.
-So, they had to uninstall it and dig 5 meters more, which was difficult because it is rainy season.
-Nevertheless the pump has been reinstalled and is working properly.
+So, they had to uninstall it and dig 5 meters more, which was difficult because it is the rainy season.
+Nevertheless, the pump has been reinstalled and is working properly.